This content is for informational and educational purposes only. Always consult a qualified healthcare provider.

 Social Health

-Having healthy social relationships improves confidence, emotional balance, and even physical health.
+Having healthy social relationships can improve your confidence, emotional balance, and even your physical health.
 A 2024 PMC study (updated in 2025) showed that strong social ties reduce early mortality risk by up to 50 percent.

 You can improve this area by starting with: